 3DIC technologies.
 New markets with potential include automotive

 Being a back-end technology company, Tessera generates the

 largest chunk of its revenue from Asia/Pacific countries followed

 by the U.S. and then Europe & Other.
-Revenues declined
+Revenue from Asian markets

 The company's packaging technologies compete against the